 10. Continue networking even if you absolutely love your company or job.
 You never know when you may need to call upon a favor for introductions.
-The more well networked you are, the better you position yourself over time.
+The better networked you are, the better you position yourself over time.
 Make an effort to join professional organizations where you meet people with similar skills, backgrounds, or interests.
 Try to make a minimum of one new meaningful connection each month as well as re-connecting with an existing meaningful connection.
 You will have made 24 strong connections by the end of the year by staying consistent with a small goal.

 Personal Development is a Life Journey

 Personal development is a continuous, ongoing life process.
 Along the way, there will inevitably be bumps in the road and, at times, you may find yourself falling short from this list.
 Completely 100% ay okay!
 As humans, we all fall short of perfection.
 The beautiful thing about falling short is that every opportunity is a lesson learned and there’s always a choice on what we want to feel, think, and do.

 So, if you find yourself wanting to improve in an area, ask yourself, “What is really holding me back and what would I like to do instead?”